kubernetes/kubernetes/docs/devel/scheduler_algorithm.md

 Currently, Kubernetes scheduler provides some practical priority functions, including:

 - `LeastRequestedPriority`: The node is prioritized based on the fraction of the node that would be free if the new Pod were scheduled onto the node.
 (In other words, (capacity - sum of requests of all Pods already on the node - request of Pod that is being scheduled) / capacity).
 CPU and memory are equally weighted.
 The node with the highest free fraction is the most preferred.
 Note that this priority function has the effect of spreading Pods across the nodes with respect to resource consumption.
-- `CalculateNodeLabelPriority`: Prefer nodes that have the specified label.
 - `BalancedResourceAllocation`: This priority function tries to put the Pod on a node such that the CPU and Memory utilization rate is balanced after the Pod is deployed.
-- `CalculateSpreadPriority`: Spread Pods by minimizing the number of Pods belonging to the same service on the same node.
+- `SelectorSpreadPriority`: Spread Pods by minimizing the number of Pods belonging to the same service, replication controller, or replica set on the same node.
 If zone information is present on the nodes, the priority will be adjusted so that pods are spread across zones and nodes.
 - `CalculateAntiAffinityPriority`: Spread Pods by minimizing the number of Pods belonging to the same service on nodes with the same value for a particular label.
 - `ImageLocalityPriority`: Nodes are prioritized based on locality of images requested by a pod.
 Nodes with larger size of already-installed packages required by the pod will be preferred over nodes with no already-installed packages required by the pod or a small total size of already-installed packages required by the pod.
+- `NodeAffinityPriority`: (Kubernetes v1.2) Implements `preferredDuringSchedulingIgnoredDuringExecution` node affinity; see [here](../user-guide/node-selection/) for more details.

 The details of the above priority functions can be found in [plugin/pkg/scheduler/algorithm/priorities](http://releases.k8s.io/HEAD/plugin/pkg/scheduler/algorithm/priorities/).
 Kubernetes uses some, but not all, of these priority functions by default.
 You can see which ones are used by default in [plugin/pkg/scheduler/algorithmprovider/defaults/defaults.go](http://releases.k8s.io/HEAD/plugin/pkg/scheduler/algorithmprovider/defaults/defaults.go).
 Similar as predicates, you can combine the above priority functions and assign weight factors (positive number) to them as you want (check [scheduler.md](scheduler.md) for how to customize).